 - ventures that do not even have a Minimum Viable Product (with only a Minimum Viable White Paper) raising over $1m.

-- Raises over $1 billion (first Telegram and then EOS with $4 billion).
+- Raises for early stage ventures over $1 billion (first Telegram and then EOS with $4 billion).

 There are still reasonable deals at reasonable valuations and don’t forget that the investors who put money into Google in 1999 did well.
-They might not have done so well if they had invested at a multi-billion valuation.
+Those Google investors in 1999 might not have done so well if they had invested at a multi-billion valuation.
 You could argue that Google’s huge valuation today – about $782 billion as I write – would have justified them raising $1 billion on a $4 billion valuation in 1999.
 The problem is that raising $1 billion makes an entrepreneur less motivated to do the hard work of building a valuable business.